HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 ## Capabilities

 Linux capabilities provide a **subset of the available root privileges to a process**.
 This effectively breaks up root **privileges into smaller and distinctive units**.
-Each of these units can then be independently be granted to processes.
-This way the full set of privileges is reduced and decreasing the risks of exploitation.\
+Each of these units can then be independently granted to processes.
+This way the full set of privileges is reduced, decreasing the risks of exploitation.\
 Read the following page to **learn more about capabilities and how to abuse them**:

 {% content-ref url="linux-capabilities.md" %}